 Lockwood is arrested for domestic terrorism and has to watch from the prison TV as his son makes a speech denouncing his beliefs.
 Baker gets impeached and arrested.

 Contested Sequel: There has been controversies on whether Season 2 is an improvement or a worse season than the first one.
 Some people see it as the worse one due to the excessive focus on Mon-El, the Romantic Plot Tumor, the lessened focus on Kara as a person in favor of the previous two things, and Cat Grant's departure.
 However, others see Season 2 as an improvement.

-Crazy Awesome: Mxyzpltk.
+Crazy Is Cool: Mxyzpltk.
 When challenged by Mon-El, he sends him to the DEO in his underwear.
 When needing attention, he makes a massive amount of roses.
 When he needs attention, he comes in with his own Superman outfit.
 And then, when challenged again, he transports him and Mon-El to a theater to reenact the duel from Hamilton.
 It takes Kara having an even crazier Batman Gambit to actually beat him.